The Hidden Math Behind Field Service Success: How Numbers Drive Better Business Decisions

 Higher density = lower travel costs = higher profits.

-Density = 8 ÷ 25 = 0.32 jobs per square mile
+If you complete 8 jobs across 25 square miles: Density = 8 ÷ 25 = 0.32 jobs per square mile

 Focus marketing on areas where you already have good density.